fancythedeveloper/Gen3DistributionRoms/README.md

 ## Special Thanks

-- Digiex.net as well as ProjectPokemon.org for preserving the original Aurora Ticket Distribution ROM
+- Digiex.net, as well as ProjectPokemon.org, for preserving the original Aurora Ticket Distribution ROM.

-- imablisy and Papa Jefé for testing our PCNY egg distribution for RNG purposes
+- imablisy and Papa Jefé for testing our PCNY egg distribution for RNG purposes.

-- Alcaro for developing and releasing Flips.exe

-- Translation Teams (No particular order)
+- Translation Teams, in no particular order:

 ### German Translation Team
  - CatzumaGaming